Asymptotic analysis of linearly elastic flexural shells subjected to an obstacle in absence of friction: Rigorous asymptotic analysis

 has $\limsup$ less or equal than zero when $\varepsilon \to 0$ since the first addend in the last equality is less or equal than zero for all $\varepsilon>0$ being $\bm{\eta} \in \bm{U}_F(\omega)$, the second and the third addends tend to zero as $\varepsilon \to 0$ thanks to the third convergence of~\eqref{process1}, and the fourth addend is less or equal than zero thansk to the monotonicity of $-\{\cdot\}^{-}$ established in Lemma~\ref{lem:3}.
+Note that the second factor in the second integral of the last equality corresponds to a remnant of the definition of $\bm{g}^\alpha$ (cf. Lemma~\ref{lem:2}).

 The asymptotic behavior of the functions $\bm{w}(\varepsilon;\bm{\eta})$ and $\dfrac{1}{\varepsilon} e_{i\| j}(\varepsilon;\bm{w}(\varepsilon;\bm{\eta}))$ exhibited in~\eqref{weta}, the asymptotic behavior of the three-dimensional elasticity tensor $A^{ijk\ell}(\varepsilon)$ and $g(\varepsilon)$ (Lemma~\ref{lem:2}), the weak convergences $\dfrac{1}{\varepsilon}e_{i\| j}(\varepsilon) \rightharpoonup e_{i\|j}^1$ in $L^2(\Omega)$ established in part~(i), and the relations satisfied by $e_{i\| 3}^1$ (part~(iii)) together give: